top of page

 EDUCATION

 1980-84 Bezalel Art Academy, Jerusalem, Israel.
-Graduated with BFA from the Sculpture & Painting Dept.
+Graduated with a BFA from the Sculpture & Painting Dept.

 HONORS

-2021 Members' Choice Award Winner, MEMBERS' CHOICE Long Beach Artists League
+2021 Members' Choice Award Winner, MEMBERS' CHOICE Long Beach Artists League, Long Beach Public Library, NY

 1983 American Israeli Culture Foundation Scholarship for 1983-84, The Helena Rubinstein Grant (Keren Sharet)